 — the Secretary of State and the Secretary of Homeland Security can also admit refugees on a case-by-case basis, but unlike the Jan.
 27 order, the March 6 version does not specify that religious minorities should be prioritized

-The order also instructs Homeland Security to “conduct a worldwide review” to determine if more information is needed from individuals seeking admission into the United States.
+Trump instructed Homeland Security to “conduct a worldwide review” to determine if more information is needed from individuals seeking admission into the United States.

 “The Secretary of Homeland Security may conclude that certain information is needed from particular countries even if it is not needed from every country,” the order says.

-The order also instructs Homeland Security to provide public data on the number of immigrants in the United States who have been connected to “terrorism-related offenses,” were radicalized after entering the United States and have committed “acts of gender-based violence against women.”
+The president's order also instructs Homeland Security to provide public data on the number of immigrants in the United States who have been connected to “terrorism-related offenses,” were radicalized after entering the United States and have committed “acts of gender-based violence against women.”

 Biometric Entry-Exit Tracking System

-The order instructs Homeland Security to expedite the implementation of the biometric entry-exit system, which uses photos or fingerprints to track individuals rather than just names.
+Trump directed Homeland Security to expedite the implementation of the biometric entry-exit system, which uses photos or fingerprints to track individuals rather than just names.